 Then, as Soil Association magazine editor for eight years, I was sent press releases.
 So I got to see press releases from both sides.

 What is a press release?
-It is content you hope will become editorial (not an advert) in a publication, or a feature for radio or TV.
+It is content to promote something.
+Instead of paying for an advert, you are hoping your press release is so newsworthy that an editor will use it as editorial (copy) in a publication, or as a feature for radio or TV.

 Press Release Dos and Don’ts

 2. Keep it short.
 Remember your crazy-busy editor.
 The most important information comes first.
-Five short paragraphs is enough to tell the story.
+Five short paragraphs are enough to tell the story.

 5. The heading and/or sub-heading needs to tell editor why it is news and relevant to her/his audience – is it first/new/final/famous/biggest/local?

 When? – Date, time